 The mining waste can be a toxin that can spread through surface water flow, thus polluting soil and ground water.
-This phenomenon is similar to that occurring in the former mine area in the Marrakech of South Morocco, where rivers and soils are contaminated by copper (Cu) and zinc (Zn) elements from mineral mine weathering such as: pyrrhotite, sphalerite, galena, chalcopyrite, arsenopyrite, pyrite and magnetite.
+This phenomenon is similar to that occurring in the former mine area in the Marrakech of South Morocco, where vers and soils are contaminated by copper (Cu) and zinc (Zn) elements from mineral mine weathering such as: pyrrhotite, sphalerite, galena, chalcopyrite, arsenopyrite, pyrite and magnetite.

 The pH of the river ranges from 2.1 to 2.6, thus making the pH of the river very acidic [1].
 The heavy metal toxins in the soil and rivers can be absorbed by plants.
 Plants absorb heavy metals by cation, so by planting the plants, the concentration of toxins in the soil can be reduced [2].
 This phytoremediation research was successfully performed by [3, 2, 4] planted sorghum on soils containing heavy metal toxins and the results showed that sorghum strongly absorbed Zn, Fe, Mo, Cu contained by the soil.
-So the purpose of this research was to determine the heavy metals content in vegetables that grow in alteration rocks due to hydrothermal processes.